CybercentreCanada/assemblyline4_docs/docs/administration/source_management.md

 On this page, you can manually pull signatures from sources, add new sources, synchronize signatures on your system based on their source or view all signatures from a source.

 When signature synchronization is enabled with a remote source, this allows the system to auto-disable signatures no longer found in source (ie. a source may decide to remove a bad signature from their corpus).
-This feature is intended for services that will contribute to indices in Elasticsearch such as `badlist`, `safelist`, and `signature` but this flag could have meaning to updates that don't use Elasticsearch for persistence depending on it's implementation.
+This feature is intended for services that will contribute to indices in Elasticsearch such as `badlist`, `safelist`, and `signature` but this flag could have meaning to updates that don't use Elasticsearch for persistence depending on its implementation.

 ## Modifying sources